ksllabtue/ramat/README.md

 ## Data Analysis

-### Principal Component Analysis

-1. Create Spectral Analysis
+Data organization for data analysis is done separately from the data organization in the Data Manager.

+To create a new **Spectral Analysis**:

 1. Select measurements (hold CTRL to select multiple measurements)
-    2. Add measurements to an Analysis Subset by *Right Click* > `Add to New Analysis`.
+2. Add measurements to an Analysis by *Right Click* > `Add to New Analysis` or add measurements to an existing Analysis.
-2. Group and Select Measurements
+3. Group and Select Measurements
     1. In the lower Analysis pane, assign the measurements groups.
     2. Select measurements/groups to be analysed

+### Principal Component Analysis

+1. Create or select spectral analysis as described previously.
-3. Create Principal Component Analysis
+2. Create Principal Component Analysis
     1. Create new principal component analysis under `Spectral Analysis` > `Principal Component Analysis`
     2. Define the range for the PCA.
     3. Select `Create new PCA`